annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 ![](Tier.1.Predictive.Modeling_files/figure-html/subset.modeling-1.png)<!-- -->

-The result of subset modeling hint that the following variables are optimal for a linear model to predict algae levels:
+The results of subset modeling hint that the following variables are optimal for a linear model to predict algae levels:
 1. size (small)
 2. mxPH
 3. mnO2